airsonic/airsonic.github.io/pages/wiki/install/70_pkg.md

 ---
 layout: wiki
-title: MacOS
+title: Install Libresonic on MacOS
 permalink: /wiki/install/pkg/
 ---
-## Install Libresonic on MacOS

 ##### Prerequisites

 In order to install and run Libresonic, you will need: